aembke/fred.rs/docs/README.md

 Documentation
 =============

 Until version 8 most of the documentation for this library has been in the form of rustdocs or example modules.
-This unfortunately also means most of inner implementation lacks any kind of design doc or high level overview.
+This unfortunately also means most of the client implementation lacks any kind of design doc.
 The documents in this folder provide a less formal but much more detailed overview of how the library is built.
 The intended audience is potential contributors, maintainers, or anybody looking to do a deeper technical evaluation.

 The [CONTRIBUTING](../CONTRIBUTING.md) doc also provides a high level overview, but is targeted specifically at users that want to add new commands with as little friction as possible.
-I would recommend reading that first, but note that it only briefly describes the code organization.
 These documents provide much more context.

 ## TLDR:

-Beyond the main README, if I were evaluating this library here's the quick list of things I'd want to know.
+Beyond the main README, here's a quick list of things to consider.

 * It only supports Tokio stacks.
 * It does not support `no-std` builds.
 * Compile times could be better.
 * There's pretty good test coverage.
-* It will create 1 connection to each primary node in a cluster.
-Replica connections can also be created lazily.
 * It can use almost no additional memory.
 The parsing layer uses a zero-copy parser based on [bytes](https://crates.io/crates/bytes) types.
 If you're willing to use these types then the library imposes almost no additional storage overhead.
 For example, by using `Bytes` as the primary input and output type with commands callers can entirely avoid additional allocations of these values.
 The response `Bytes` will be an owned view into the [Tokio socket buffer](https://docs.rs/tokio-util/latest/tokio_util/codec/trait.Decoder.html#tymethod.decode).
 * The primary request-response happy path is entirely lock free, nor is the caller required to use one.
 It uses atomics and [crossbeam queue](https://crates.io/crates/crossbeam-queue) types as alternatives.
 It's pretty fast.
 * It has good support for Elasticache.